 Instead of focusing on what your reality will be for a few weeks as you try out these tips, shift your attention to where you want to be 6-12 months from now.
 Connect with your why.

 Does that sound too far away?

 I say it with love, but how long have you been on this hamster wheel?
 The one of trying to feel at ease around food.
-Ending your food obsession once and for all.
 Connecting with body trust, body love, or neutrality.
 Only to begin again.
 Or how about the many attempts you’ve made to connect with your definition of sustainable health?

 This way of living reminds me of a person who has a flat tire on their bike and they are pushing it down the street.
 They have the option to stop to patch the flat.
 Sure, stopping to fix the tire will take more time in the beginning.
 But then they’ll zoom right by the version of themselves that’s hobbling along with a flat tire.
 They’ll successfully reach their destination.

 Be willing to slow down to ultimately speed up your sustainable results.

 Remove the mentality of on a diet or off a diet.
 Be willing to be with yourself in such a way that you know what works for you long term.
 When you commit to extreme measures that you know you’re not all in with for the long haul, you only hurt yourself.